 14. The "Bad" French of Justin Trudeau: When Language, Ideology, and Politics Collide

 15. Indigenous Legal Principles: A Reparation Path for Canada’s Cultural Genocide

-Andrew C. Holman is Professor of History and Director of the Canadian Studies Program at Bridgewater State University.
+Andrew C. Holman is Professor of History and Director of the Canadian Studies Program at Bridgewater State University, USA.
 He teaches and writes about education and sport history in Canada and the United States.

-Brian Payne is Professor of History at Bridgewater State University.
-His teaching and research focus on the history or resource extraction, the environment, and food policy in the United States and Canada.
+Brian Payne is Professor of History at Bridgewater State University, USA.
+His teaching and research focus is the history of resource extraction, the environment, and food policy in the United States and Canada.